 A breast cancer nurse navigator aided Yvette as she began her journey.
 “She was very supportive.
 She made all my required lab and imaging appointments, discussed surgical options, and reviewed my treatment plan with me.”

-In January 2018, Yvette had a mastectomy and d-flap breast reconstruction surgery with Dr. Tafra as well as Chief and Medical Director of Plastic Surgery Dr. Devinder Singh.
+In January 2018, Yvette had a mastectomy and d-flap breast reconstruction surgery.
 “My four-day hospital stay was very pleasant.
 The nursing staff and nursing assistants were so nurturing.
 Since I live by myself, I had never been pampered so caringly and efficiently the way the hospital staff did.
 Even the hospital meals were delicious.”

-In March, after recovering for several weeks, Yvette met with Dr. Carol Tweed to begin her 15 months of chemotherapy.
+In March, after recovering for several weeks, Yvette began her 15 months of chemotherapy.
 “I was able to tour the AAMC Outpatient Infusion Therapy Center where I would receive my chemo treatments.
 The nursing staff at the infusion center are so nurturing and knowledgeable,” she said.
 “They make sure the infusion patients are comfortable while receiving their medications.
 They offer patients drinks, snacks, and blankets as well as lunch.”

 Yvette reached out to a local breast cancer survivor group for support and advice.
 “Some women get their hair shaven off as a way of having some power or control over the chemo.
 Taking that advice, I went to a local hair salon and had my beautiful shoulder-length sister locks cutoff and scalp shaved bald,” she said.
 “I didn’t like looking in the mirror much after that.
 I purchased several wigs and I wore them even though they were uncomfortable.”